QinglinMei/RCSL/README.md

 We provide an example script to run RCSL in *demo_RCSL.R*.

-There are also nine functions available in RCSL serving as sub-commands.
+There are also nine functions of RCSL can be run independently.

 Subcommand | Description
 -----------|----------